Pennsylvania Truck driver brutally killed pregnant Amish woman during burglary

 Pennsylvania Man Found Guilty of Murdering Pregnant Amish Woman in Brutal Home Invasion

-A Pennsylvania man has been convicted for the brutal murder of a pregnant Amish woman and her unborn child during a violent home invasion.
+A Pennsylvania man has been convicted of the murder of a pregnant Amish woman and her unborn child after a brutal home invasion.

-According to authorities, Byler, who was six months pregnant with her third child, was discovered dead in her living room.
-Her throat had been slit, and she was laying in a pool of blood with obvious sharp force injuries.
+However, according to authorities, Byler, who was six months pregnant with her third child, was found dead in her living room.
+Her throat had been slit, and she was laying in a pool-of-blood with obvious sharp force injuries.
 Police also found a “scalping-type wound” on her head.

 Two young children, Byler’s 2-year-old daughter and 3-year-old son, were there at the time of the incident but were unharmed.
 The youngster then informed authorities that he witnessed a man wearing shoes drive up in a green truck and murder his mother.